 X + energy → X+ + e−

-where X is any atom or molecule capable of being ionized, X+ is that atom or molecule with an electron removed (positive ion), and e− is the removed electron.
+where X is any atom or molecule capable of ionizing, X+ is that atom or molecule with an electron removed (positive ion), and e− is the removed electron.

-There is an ionization energy for each successive electron removed.
-The electrons that circle the nucleus move in fairly well-defined orbits.
-Some of these electrons are more tightly bound in the atom than others.
+There is ionization energy for each successive electron removed.
+The electrons that circle the nucleus move in fairly well-defined orbits, and some of these electrons are more tightly bound in the atom than others.
 For example, only 7.38 eV is required to remove the outermost electron from a lead atom, while 88,000 eV is required to remove the innermost electron.

 - Ionization energy increases across a row on the periodic maximum for the noble gases which have closed shells.

-The ionization energy associated with removal of the first electron is most commonly used.
+The ionization energy associated with removing the first electron is most commonly used.
 The nth ionization energy refers to the amount of energy required to remove an electron from the species with a charge of (n-1).

 1st ionization energy